 Last year The Gnomes had twenty weeks of market stalls, with a turnover of 500 kilos of food; from herbs to salads; to cucumbers, garlic, tomatoes, peas, and even apples.
 They’re returning to the DCU Glasnevin campus this week with their stall and plan to supply lots more fresh produce to the local community, farmers markets and restaurants.
 We’re delighted to be stocking a mixture of their salads, Red Russian Kale, and more to come, at Small Changes, fresh from the soil to your plate.

-The Gnomes are definitely the coolest farmers you’ll ever meet and they’re paving the way for a farming revolution in Ireland!
-If you’d like an informative tour of The Gnomes Market Garden or have any questions, direct them to email@example.com and follow the guys on Facebook and Instagram.
+The Gnomes are definitely the coolest farmers you’ll ever meet, extremely hard working yet laid back while they’re paving the way for a farming revolution in Ireland!
+If you’d like an informative tour of The Gnomes Market Garden or have any questions, direct them to firstname.lastname@example.org and follow the guys on Facebook and Instagram.